cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   ---------------------------

-  // -> search() method returns the index of the first occurrance of a match between a given regular expression and a string.
+  // -> search() method returns the index of the first occurrence of a match between a given regular expression and a string.
 If there are no matches, it will return -1.

   let str = "hello Cookie"
   let regExpCapitals = /[A-Z]/g